Religious sector resistance against the Marcos dictatorship: Joe Dizon

-Fr.
 Tullio Favali

-A Roman Catholic missionary priest sent by the Pontifical Institute for Foreign Missions, Father Favali (10 December 1946 – 11 April 1985) was the first foreign missionary to be killed during the years of the Marcos dictatorship.
-While serving as a parish priest in La Esperanza, Tulunan, North Cotabato, Fr.
-Favali was called by the townspeople for help after the Marcos government's paramilitary forces, led by Edilberto, Norberto, Jr., and Elpidio Manero, shot the town's tailor.
+A Roman Catholic missionary priest sent by the Pontifical Institute for Foreign Missions, Tullio Favali (10 December 1946 – 11 April 1985) was the first foreign missionary to be killed during the years of the Marcos dictatorship.
+While serving as a parish priest in La Esperanza, Tulunan, North Cotabato, Favali was called by the townspeople for help after the Marcos government's paramilitary forces, led by Edilberto, Norberto, Jr., and Elpidio Manero, shot the town's tailor.
 When the Manero brothers saw him arrive and enter a house, Norberto, Jr. dragged his motorcycle and set it on fire.
 When Favali hurried out after seeing the fire, Edilberto shot the priest point-blank in his head, trampled on his body and fired again.
 This caused the priest's skull to crack open, and Norberto, Jr. picked at the brains and displayed them to horrified witnesses.
 The brothers, along with a few other gang members, stood by laughing and heckling.